Skip to main content

 Choose the app that best matches your biggest adherence bottleneck, not the one with the most impressive marketing claim.

-- Pick Fitbod if your main need is structured strength progression with fast equipment-aware workout generation4.
+• Pick Fitbod if your main need is structured strength progression with fast equipment-aware workout generation1.

-- Pick Freeletics if you need maximum location flexibility and high workout variety with low setup friction5.
+• Pick Freeletics if you need maximum location flexibility and high workout variety with low setup friction2.

-- Pick Future if accountability from a dedicated coach is your strongest behavior lever and the monthly price fits your budget6.
+• Pick Future if accountability from a dedicated coach is your strongest behavior lever and $199/month fits your budget3.

-- Pick Trainiac-style coaching if you want one-on-one trainer adjustments in an asynchronous app format7.
+• Pick Trainiac-style coaching if you want one-on-one trainer adjustments in an asynchronous app format and already have a Wellhub membership4.

-- Pick SensAI if your top priority is wearable-driven, day-level adaptation that reasons through recovery, context, and constraints in one coaching decision9101314.
+• Pick SensAI if your top priority is wearable-driven, day-level adaptation that reasons through recovery, context, and constraints in one coaching decision56208.

 Bottom line: the best AI app is the one that makes good decisions on bad days